william6542/william6542.github.io/_posts/2022-09-08-Hidden-Lakes-Sahale-Arm.markdown

 At night I considered what I should do the next day.
 The smoke was heavy, and the winds didn't blow it away today.
 But Sahale arm would be much higher, and much deeper into the mountains, so maybe the smoke was less thick?
 I didn't know what to do.
 I fell asleep.
 The next morning I just knew I had to go.
 I drove 3.5 hours out here already, and I camped here...
 So Sahale Arm had to be done!

 ## Day 2
 I arrived at the famous Sahale Arm Trailhead at 9am.
 The parking lot was half full.
 The wind was very strong, even below the pass.
 Some of the people who arrived with me seemed visibly hesitant to go up.
-No. One had to go up.
-One was here.
+But I had to go up.

 The scale of the valley before the pass is awesome.
 ![Valley](/assets/arm1.jpeg)

 Going up the pass is long, the switchbacks take close to two hours, but the grade is safe and gentle.
 I keep yelling to scare off bears, as there was a report two weeks ago that Bear #380 was killed by Rangers because it kept maurading peoples' food.
 This meant that people here were not careful about their food.
 Which meant that a lot of bears were probably mauarding around.
 I kept yelling, despite nasty looks from this old couple.
 Screw them.
 On the other hand, a younger couple who zoomed past me thanked me for clearing the way.
 Most people simply don't yell.
 They just don't think an attack will ever happen.
 They have no sense of bear safety, no understanding of bears.
-Such lack of knowledge and careless actions make it more dangerous for all hikers.
-People really need to be educated, or they shouldn't be allowed.
+Such lack of knowledge and careless actions make it more dangerous for all hikers and wildlife.
+People really need to be educated, or they shouldn't be allowed on these fragile lands.
 The amount of cut switchbacks along the initial climb was also very sad.
 Many turning sections were eroded out.
 Some trees looked like they were about to fall.

 Up switchbacks, view:
 ![view](/assets/arm2.jpeg)